GentleZhu/HEER/eval/README.md

-# Edge Knockout
+# Evaluation

-This repository provides a reference implementation of edge reconstruction for HEER as described in the paper:<br>
+This repository provides a reference implementation of evalution of data according to embedding/score file and x_eval.txt file generated from edge knockout process:<br>

 ### Basic usage

 #### Input

-There are 3 required input files.
+There are 2 required input files.
-1. **p2afile** contains the edges between papers and authors, they are in the format of:
+1. **input-embedding-file** contains embedding result, they are in the format of:

-		paper_index author_index edge_weight

-	Note that edge_weight=0 means the edge does not exist.

-2. **p2ofile** contains the edges between papers and other type nodes, they are in the format of:

-		paper_index other_type_node_index edge_weight

-3. **index2name** contains a dictionary between node indexs and node information, they are in the format of:

-		node_index node_info

-	Note that node_name is formatted as

-		node_type.node_name
+		To be editted

+2. **input-eval-file** is the eval file that we generated from edge knockout process.

-And another 3 required input datas:
+And another 1 required input data:

-1. **ko-rate** stands for the knockout rate.
-It is float type.
-For example, 0.1 means you will knock out 10% of the original edges.

-2. **sample-number** stands for the number of new edges you want to generate.
-It is int type.
-For exmaple, with knocked out edge AB, sample number =10 means you will generate 10 new edges with fixed node A and another 10 edges with fixed node B.

-3. **dataset-name** is the name that the output files will use as prefix.
-It is string type.
-For example, if the dataset-name is 'DBLP' then the output fils will be named as 'DBLP_xxx'.
-The default name is 'unknown'.

-4. **path-output** is the path that the generator will put files to.
-It is string type.
-The dafault value is ''.

-5. **buffer-size** is the size of temporary trunk for output saving.
-The default value is 50000.
+1. **sample-number** is the number that consist with input-eval-file, which is the # of edges that we generate for each node.

 #### Output

-There will be 2 files generated.
-First file is named as

-	dataset-name_ko_ko-rate.hin

-It contains edges from the input network without the kicked out edges and it is in the format of:

-	node_name node_name weight edgetype

-   For edgetype, it is in the format of "node1node2"

-And the second file is named as

-	dataset-name_ko_ko-rate_sample-number_eval.txt

-It contains edges that being kickout out and the new generated edges with ko-rate.
-It is in the format of:

-	node_name node_name weight edgetype

-   For edge type, if it truely exists in the network, then it is in the format of **'node1node2'**; if it is

-   generated and not exists in the network, then it is in the format of **'node1node2-1'**

-   And the first line of second file contain the basic information as :

-	#of negative example per direction in one batch, #total batches.
+It will print the averge mrr number for each edge_type and the total average number.

 #### Execute and example